teamulster2/soTired/README.md

 Dart/Flutter provides the ability to simply add an iOS, desktop and / or web application besides Android.

-soTired is a remake of the application presented in the [Validation of a Smartphone-Based Approach to In Situ Cognitive Fatigue Assessment](https://mhealth.jmir.org/2017/8/e125) paper by Edward Price, George Moore, Leo Galway and Mark Linden.
+soTired is a rewrite of the application presented in the [Validation of a Smartphone-Based Approach to In Situ Cognitive Fatigue Assessment](https://mhealth.jmir.org/2017/8/e125) paper by Edward Price, George Moore, Leo Galway and Mark Linden.